-Much ambiguity arises from the requirement of biological nomenclature that when a taxon is split, the name continues to be applied to the taxon that corresponds to the type specimen for the original name.
+1914 Much ambiguity arises from the biological nomenclature requirement that when a taxon 1915 is split, the name continues to be applied to the taxon that corresponds to the type specimen for 1916 the original name.
 Moreover, different authors can interpret taxa in different ways.

-In short, plant names can refer to multiple definitions of plant taxa, and a plant taxon can have multiple names.
-To avoid ambiguity, plant taxa associated with the NVC must be documented by reference to both a specific name and a particular use of that name, typically in a published work.
-All databases supporting the NVC must track plant types through documentation of name-reference couplets.
-We follow Pyle (2000) in referring to the name-and-reference couplet as an "assertion" (this is essentially the same as the term "potential taxon" used by Berendsohn 1995).
-A name-reference combination constitutes an assertion of a taxonomic concept, though that assertion might be synonymous with, or otherwise relate to, one or more other assertions.
-Organism identifications (be they occurrences in plots, labels on museum specimens, or treatments in authoritative works), should be by reference to an assertion so as to allow unambiguous identification of the taxonomic concept intended.
-Identification of the appropriate assertion to attach to an organism does not immediately dictate what names should be used for that assertion.
-Different parties will have different name usages for a particular accepted assertion.
+In short, 1917 plant names can refer to multiple definitions of plant taxa, and a plant taxon can have multiple 1918 names.
+To avoid ambiguity, plant taxa associated with the NVC must be documented by 1919 reference to both a specific name and a particular use of that name, typically in a published 1920 work.
+All databases supporting the NVC must track plant types through documentation of such 1921 name-reference couplets.
+We follow the ideas of both Berendsohn (1995; a "potential taxon") 1922 and Pyle (2004; an "assertion") with respect to name-reference couplets.
+For the purposes of the 1923 NVC we term name-reference couplets a "taxon-concept".
+A name-reference combination (a 1924 taxon-concept) provides a label (a name) for a circumscribed taxonomic entity (a concept).
+1925 However, any particular label might be synonymous with, or otherwise relate to, one or more 1926 other concepts.
+Organism identifications (be they occurrences in plots, labels on museum 1927 specimens, or treatments in authoritative works), should be by reference to a concept so as to 1928 allow unambiguous identification of the intended taxonomic object.
+Identification of the 1929 appropriate concept to attach to an organism does not immediately dictate what name should be 1930 used for that concept.
+Different parties may have different name usages for a particular accepted 1931 concept.